ExitValue.ai

 Low-margin, commoditized contracts that were won on price alone are vulnerable to being rebid.
 Buyers will haircut revenue that they believe is at risk of competitive loss.
 Demonstrating value-based pricing power (not just low cost) is important.

-Want to know what your commercial cleaning business is worth?
+Estimate your commercial cleaning business value

 Frequently Asked Questions